warith-harchaoui/interview4probabl/README.md

 cd interview4probabl
 ```

-Create a python environment or got to my page if you don't know how
+Create a python environment or go to my webpage if you don't know how

 [🥸 Tech tips](https://harchaoui.org/warith/4ml/#install)